 Prediction using item scores

 For the logistic regression, we found that regularization with the lasso penalty would improve predictive accuracy, according to the 10-fold CV results.
-For the generalized additive model, we set the number of basis functions of the thin-plate regression splines to 4, instead of the default of 8, because item responses can only take only 5 possible values; increasing the number of basis functions would yield an unidentified model.
+For the generalized additive model, we set the number of basis functions of the thin-plate regression splines to 4, instead of the default of 8, because item responses can only take 5 possible values; increasing the number of basis functions would yield an unidentified model.
 Furthermore, because of the larger number of predictors, and the benefit of penalization observed in the logistic regression, we also applied a penalty to the linear part of each smoothing spline function, so that some items can be completely eliminated from the model.
 For all other methods, we again applied 10-fold CV on the training data to determine the optimal value of the model-fitting parameters.

 For each method, except the single decision tree and kNN, we again computed measures of variable importance, which are plotted below.
 Note that the coefficients of the logistic regression reflect both direction and strength of the effect.
-For the other models, the measures of variable importance only reflect the strength, not the direction, of the variables’ effects.
+For the other models, the measures of variable importance only reflect the strength, not the direction, of the effects of the included variables.
 Furthermore, the coefficients in the logistic regression and the importance measures of the prediction rule ensemble are on the scale of standard deviations, not variances.
 The importance measures for the generalized additive model, boosted ensemble and random forest are on the scale of variances, and we thus plotted their square roots to allow for easier comparison between methods.

 Compared to the analyses using subscale scores, the variable contributions yield similar conclusions: the Social preferences scale contains the strongest predictors, while the items in the Conventional and Artistic subscales contribute least.
 All methods found items S3 (“I would like to help people who have problems with drugs or alcohol”) and S5 (“I would like to help people with family-related problems”) to contribute most.
 For most methods, this was followed by item R3 (“I would like to work on an offshore oil-drilling rig”), I2 (“I would like to study animal behavior”) and E5 (“I would like to manage a department within a large company”).
 The main difference with the analyses using subscale scores is that the item score analyses suggest greater relevance of the Investigative subscale items.